Joanna-Wu-Weijia/Mar2026_project_01-master/README.md

-# MASTER Stock Prediction Model — Local Qlib Data
+# MASTER Stock Prediction Model

 This project runs the **MASTER** model (AAAI-2024) on your own local Chinese A-share stock data stored in qlib format.